cdeboever3/deboever-sf3b1-2015/README.md

 scientific Python packages that you likely already have as part of a working IPython notebook environment.
 I recommend using [Anaconda Python](https://store.continuum.io/cshop/anaconda/) since it includes most of the needed packages.
-You will need to use the `pylab` flag when running the notebooks (e.g. `ipython notebook --pylab inline`).
 Besides the default Anaconda packages, you will need

 * pybedtools
 * cdpybio